scott-fryxell/scott-fryxell.github.io/content/articles/the-white-collar-apocalypse-is-nigh.md

 ## Quote Battle!

-First Sam Altman with the Civilization is the first AI, a sentiment I agree with.
+Civilization is the first AI, a sentiment I agree with.

   > Sam Altman: We are more capable not because of genetic change, but because we benefit from the infrastructure of society being way smarter and more capable than any one of us; in an important sense, society itself is a form of advanced intelligence.
 Our grandparents – and the generations that came before them – built and achieved great things.